chocolatey/choco-quickstart-scripts/README.md

 ```

 > :scroll: **What does this script do?**
-> - Add SSL certificate configuration for Nexus and CCM Web
+> - Adds SSL certificate configuration for Nexus and CCM Web
-> - Popup web pages for user at end of scripts
+> - Outputs data to JSON to pass between scripts
+> - Generates a `Register-C4bEndpoint.ps1` script for you to easily set up endpoint clients

 ### Step 5: Jenkins Setup